practical-recommender-systems/moviegeek/README.md

 The MovieGEEKs is a movie site implemented to accompany my book ["Practical Recommender Systems"](https://www.manning.com/books/practical-recommender-systems).
-It is used in the book to show how recommender systems work, and how you can implement them.
+It is used in the book to show how recommender systems work and how you can implement them.
+The book describes how the algorithms work, and provides more detail into how the site works.

-The book is still being written, and so this is still under construction.

 # installation guide:

-This site is using the [MovieTweetings](https://github.com/sidooms/MovieTweetings) dataset, and uses [themoviedb.org](https://www.themoviedb.org) to get poster images.
+This site would not be working if it wasnt for the  [MovieTweetings](https://github.com/sidooms/MovieTweetings) dataset, and the poster images provided by the
+[themoviedb.org](https://www.themoviedb.org) API.
 A big thanks to both of them for all their work.
-Please go and visit them.

-The dataset is used in the populate_moviegeek script which downloads it and imports the data into the database configured in Django.

 ## Project Setup
 The following is expecting you to have python 3.x installed on your machine.
-I recommend looking that the [Hitchhikers guide to Python](http://docs.python-guide.org/en/latest/) if you haven't.
+I recommend looking at the [Hitchhikers guide to Python](http://docs.python-guide.org/en/latest/) if you haven't.

- For windows users it's a good idea to install the Anaconda package.
+For *windows users* it's a good idea to install the Anaconda package.
 Anaconda is the leading open data science platform powered by Python (according to their homepage) [Anaconda](https://www.continuum.io/downloads)

 ### Download code
+Retrieve the source code either by downloading a zip-file (click the green button above that says `Clone or download`) or using git.

+Using git, you can either clone this repository or create a fork in your github, and then clone that instead.
+The following command will create a copy on your computer.

 ```bash
 > git clone https://github.com/practical-recommender-systems/moviegeek.git
 ```
 ### Create a virtual environment for the project
-Look at the following guide for more details [guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref)
+Before running the code it is a good idea to create a virtual environment (Look at the following guide for more details [guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref)).
+Create the virtual env using the following commands (assumes that you have virtualenv installed)

 ```bash
 > cd moviegeek